 Here is a Ray Kolp signature, along with his 1931 and 1932 catcher and triple play teammate, Casper Asbjornson!

-Here is a Ray Kolp signature on a 1933 Goudey card sold at Robert Edward Auctions in 2008 along with ten other autographed Goudey cards.
+Here is a Ray Kolp horizontal signature on a 1933 Goudey card sold at Robert Edward Auctions in 2008 along with ten autographed Goudey cards of other ballplayers.
 Note the period at the end of his signature below.
-This distinctive period appears in three other signatures on this website: the Williard's card, the one just above, and index card from 1966.
+This distinctive period appears in almost all known Ray Kolp signatures.

 For information about these web pages, email email@example.com